mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/seen-receipt.md

 ---
-title: Seen Receipt
+title: Delivered and Seen Receipts
 navigation_weight: 5
 ---

-# Seen Receipt
+# Delivered and Seen Receipts

 ## Overview

-This guide covers seen receipts within a conversation.
+This guide covers delivered and seen receipts within a conversation.

 Before you begin, make sure you [added the SDK to your app](/client-sdk/setup/add-sdk-to-your-app) and you are able to [create a conversation](/client-sdk/in-app-messaging/guides/simple-conversation).